 Since the Superbowl includes the New Orleans Saints, Cajun food seems appropriate this week.
-The cold, rainy weather we’ve had lately is another good reason to think about cooking red beans and rice.
+Furthermore, the cold, rainy weather we’ve had lately is one more reason to think about cooking red beans and rice.
 Not that I need an excuse.

-It’s pretty bad when your standard of excellence for a certain food is a fast food joint.
+Admittedly, it’s pretty bad when your standard of excellence for a certain food is a fast food joint.
 But it’s true.
-My kids (and me, I’ll admit) want red beans and rice that remind us of Popeye’s.
+My family wants red beans and rice that remind us of Popeye’s.

 My son is pretty sure I would never put as much fat as necessary to make my red beans taste like theirs.
-He might be right.
-But this recipe is so tasty and fresh, it’s not missed.
+He might possibly be right.
+But this recipe is so tasty and fresh, I don’t miss it.

-The secret may be the sausage.
-Get the real andouille sausage if possible.
+The secret is in the sausage.
+With that in mind, buy the real andouille sausage if possible.
 I love the turkey andouille at Whole Foods.
 If you can’t find andouille, go with kielbasa.

 Also note the long soak time with lots of SALT!
 Although skeptical at first, I’m now a believer.
 Don’t worry.
 It gets rinsed off.

 Red Beans and Rice made from dried beans and fresh ingredients–even better than Popeye’s.

 - 1 pound small red beans, rinsed and picked over

 - 4 slices bacon, chopped fine